ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 - Created - a range of dates between which the order was created
 - Client type - either B2B or B2C client
-- Order source - the shop from which the order comes
+- Order source - the store from which the order comes
 - Total value - a range of values that includes the total value of the order, in a selected currency
 - Currency - the currency in which the order was made